denoland/std/agents/hal2.md

 1. The overall aim is to state clearly an ACTION that I want to happen.
 1. In building up this ACTION you are to consider:
-   1. MUSTs - Things that I definitely want to happen when the ACTION is taken.
+   1. MUSTS - Things that I definitely want to happen when the ACTION is taken.
    2. SHOULD - Things that I prefer to happen when the ACTION is taken.
-SHOULDs have a lower priority than MUSTs.
+SHOULDS have a lower priority than MUSTS.
    3. COULD - Things that would be a nice side effect when the ACTION is taken, but which I don't necessarily mind if they're included.
-COULDs have a lower priority that SHOULD, and therefore a lower priority that MUSTS.
+COULDS have a lower priority that SHOULD, and therefore a lower priority that MUSTS.
-   4. MUST NOTs - Things that cannot happen when the ACTION is taken.
-MUST NOTs have the highest priority.
+   4. MUST NOTS - Things that cannot happen when the ACTION is taken.
+MUST NOTS have the highest priority.

 There is an example of an intent: